GM to hire 1,100 to work on self-driving car technology

 General Motors is significantly increasing the number of people working on its self-driving car projects.
 Its new research and development facility in California is hiring 1,100 people.

-The new employees will be working at the Cruise Automation unit, a tech start-up GM paid $581 million for in March 2016 .
-GM CEO Mary Barra disclosed in September that the self-driving car unit had already grown to 100 engineers, up from the 40 people who were there at the time of its purchase.

-It's not clear exactly how many people are working at the facility now, but it has more than 30 job openings already posted on its website.
+The new employees will be working at the Cruise Automation unit, a tech start-up GM paid $581 million for in March 2016.
+The self-driving car unit had already grown to about 150 engineers, according to GM, up from the 40 at the time of its purchase.
+It has more than 30 job openings already posted on its website.

 Self-driving cars have entered a crowded arena.
 All automakers as well as several major tech companies, such as Google (GOOGL, Tech30) and Intel (INTC, Tech30), are working on driverless tech.
 Competition for top engineering talent in the sector has become fierce -- and even prompted lawsuits.